12 Advanced Prompt Engineering Techniques That Actually Work

 Use the AI to improve its own outputs:

 Prompt 1: Prompt 2: Prompt 3:This self-critique approach often produces dramatically better results than one-shot prompts.
+The CARE framework formalizes this critique-and-improve cycle.

 Expansion-and-Compression